The complete guide to change manager roles and responsibilities

 For larger organizations, a distributed change-management function can be the most effective.
 This involves decentralizing the responsibility for assessing, prioritizing, and approving changes, thus reducing the burden on any single individual.
 In this model, different CABs can be convened for different types of changes, each including members with relevant expertise.

-Training & consistency
+Training and consistency

-Regardless of the organization's size, providing specific training for those involved in the change management process is crucial.
-This ensures that everyone understands their role and responsibilities and that changes are assessed and implemented consistently.
 Establishing consistent processes and tools for managing change is also vital.
 Significant changes require comprehensive assessment and risk management, while minor changes may be managed more quickly.
 Emergency changes, although requiring swift action, must still undergo risk assessment and proper approval.

 What to do if your company lacks a change manager or change management function

-In organizations without a dedicated Change Manager or function, mitigating risks associated with unmanaged changes is crucial.
+In organizations without a dedicated change manager or function, mitigating risks associated with unmanaged changes is crucial.
 Some steps include:

 Implementing standard processes: Develop and enforce basic change management processes to ensure some level of control and consistency.